sindresorhus/got/documentation/3-streams.md

 const pipeline = promisify(stream.pipeline);

-await pipeline(
+// This example streams the GET response of a URL to a file. await pipeline(
 	got.stream('https://sindresorhus.com'),
 	fs.createWriteStream('index.html')
 );

-// For POST, PUT, PATCH, and DELETE methods, `got.stream` returns a `stream.Writable`. await pipeline(
+// For POST, PUT, PATCH, and DELETE methods, `got.stream` returns a `stream.Writable`.
+// This example POSTs the contents of a file to a URL. await pipeline(
 	fs.createReadStream('index.html'),
 	got.stream.post('https://sindresorhus.com'),
 	new stream.PassThrough()
 );

+// In order to POST, PUT, PATCH, or DELETE without a request body, explicitly specify an empty body: await pipeline(
+	got.stream.post('https://sindresorhus.com', { body: '' }),
+	new stream.PassThrough()
+)
 ```

 Please note that `new stream.PassThrough()` is required in order to catch read errors.\